cabin trip packing list

 Entertainment

-If you like to read bring your Kindle or a good book.
+If you like to read, I’ll also recommend you bring your Kindle or a good book.
 I find nothing cozier than reading in front of a fireplace during the cold winter days or while I drink my morning coffee.

-So there you have it – the ultimate cabin packing list.
-By following these tips, you’ll be able to travel light and still have everything you need for a great trip.
-What are you waiting for?
-Get packing!
+So there you have it – my ultimate cabin packing list.
+By following these tips, you’ll be able to travel fairly light and still have everything you need for a great and cozy getaway.
+So get packing!

 Leave a Comment